gaurikaaa/lob-predictive-model/README.md

-# LOB Modelling — short-horizon price prediction from limit order book data
+# LOB Modelling
+## Short-horizon price prediction from limit order book data

 A small, beginner-friendly benchmark of regression models that predict short-horizon price movement from limit-order-book (LOB) data on US equities.